No longer a liberal democracy

 Their answer, of course, was no. If Trump had ordered them to do so, it would have been an unlawful order, and they would have refused.
 If he insisted, he would have risked imprisonment.
 If they had acted, so would they.

 Today, if a President orders the armed forces to shoot at protesters, it would still be an unlawful order.
 But Trump would enjoy absolute, unreviewable, immunity for giving it.
+But Trump would enjoy "at least presumptive immunity", and perhaps absolute immunity, for giving it.
+If the order was made informally, in the context of discussions with the subordinates with whom he collaborates in official acts, the decision renders it extraordiarily unlikely any judicial process could intervene to discover it.

 Obviously, this would be, should be, illegitimate.
 A President is required by the Constitution to "take Care that the Laws be faithfully executed" as much as he is empowered as Commander-in-Chief.
 But on Monday, the Supreme Court plainly and explicitly placed the latter before the former.